 As you walk out of the airport building, you will be met by a wall of people on the other side of a barrier.
 It might seem overwhelming at first, but one of our staff members will be there to meet you with a Projects Abroad sign.
 Seeing a friendly face there to welcome you and take you to your accommodation will immediately put you at ease.

 If your placement is in Accra, you will be taken from the airport straight to your host family.
-If you are going to a placement away from the city, you will usually stay overnight in Accra before travelling to your region the following morning.
+If you are going to a placement in Akuapem Hills, you will usually stay overnight in Accra before travelling to your region the following morning.

 Visas requirements for your volunteer project or internship in Ghana